 Talk to your primary care provider

 Let your primary care provider know as soon as you make the decision to try for a baby.
-Fertility in both men and women is essential for natural conception, so your doctor may recommend you and your partner take fertility tests if you have been trying to conceive for more than six months without success.
+If you are in a heterosexual relationship and have been trying to conceive for more than six months without success, your doctor may recommend you and your partner take fertility tests.
 For women, a fertility test might be a pap smear, a urine test, or a blood test and measures the level of LH and progesterone in your body.
 This helps you and your doctor understand your cycle and whether your body is producing mature eggs frequently.
 Your doctor will likely recommend a fertility test if you’re over 35, if you’ve been trying to conceive for six months or longer, or if you’ve had a miscarriage in the past.

-If you are considering having a baby without a partner, your primary care physician should be helpful in providing you with options and figuring out what will work best for you and your lifestyle.
-Some of the more common options for getting pregnant without a partner are sperm donors, IVF, and IUI.
+If you are in a same-sex relationship and are considering having a baby, your primary care physician should be helpful in providing you with options and figuring out what will work best for you and your lifestyle.
+Some of the more common options are sperm donors, IVF, and IUI.
+These methods can also be used if you are trying to conceive without a partner.
 The route you choose depends on your financial status, physical and mental health, and personal preferences.
 Be open and honest with your primary care physician and do your research about your concerns and preferences before making your decision.

 Start taking prenatal vitamins